jonathanpoelen/cpp-compiler-options/README.md

-Compilation options for different versions of Clang, GCC, ICC, ICX and MSVC.
+Compilation options for different versions of Clang, GCC, MSVC, Emscripten, ICC and ICX.
 Provided a generator and different file formats (build system and compiler).

 The `output` directory contains files for `cmake`, `xmake`, `premake5`, `meson`, `bjam`/`b2`, `scons` and command-line options for `gcc`/`g++`, `clang`/`clang++` and `msvc`.
 If a version of the compiler is not present, then there is no difference compared to an older version.